Random-phase Wave Splatting of Translucent Primitives for Computer-generated Holography: Introduction

 \section{Introduction}

-Holographic near-eye displays offer eyeglasses-like device form factors with unprecedented compactness for virtual and augmented reality display systems~\cite{maimone2017holographic,kim:HolographicGlasses,jang2024waveguide,gopakumar2024full}.
-Holographic displays, however, require advanced computer-generated holography (CGH) algorithms to convert a target image or 3D scene into the interference pattern that must be displayed on a spatial light modulator (SLM) \cite{pi2022review,matsushima2020introduction}.
-Gaussian Wave Splatting (GWS) is an emerging CGH paradigm that unlocks neural rendering~\cite{tewari2020state,tewari2022advances} for holographic displays with photorealistic content~\cite{choi2025gaussian}.
-For this purpose, a few unstructured photographs are distilled into a set of Gaussian primitives~\cite{kerbl3Dgaussians,huang20242d}, which are efficiently converted to a hologram using a wave-based CGH algorithm~\cite{choi2025gaussian}.
+Holographic near-eye displays offer eyeglasses-like device form factors with unprecedented compactness for virtual and augmented reality display systems~\cite{maimone2017holographic,kim:HolographicGlasses,jang2024waveguide,gopakumar2024full, Choi:2025:HolographicMR}, yet require advanced computer-generated holography (CGH) algorithms to convert a target image or 3D scene into the interference pattern that can be displayed on a spatial light modulator (SLM) \cite{pi2022review,matsushima2020introduction}.
+Gaussian Wave Splatting (GWS) \cite{choi2025gaussian} recently introduced the idea of direct hologram synthesis from Gaussian primitives \cite{kerbl3Dgaussians, huang20242d}, showing for the first time that neural scene representations can be rendered using wave optics.

-The recently introduced GWS algorithm makes the assumption that the phase distribution over the surfaces of the Gaussian primitives is near constant or \emph{smooth}.
-This smooth-phase assumption is common in the CGH literature as it typically leads to high image quality (e.g.,~\cite{maimone2017holographic,shi2021towards}), but it is well known that natural reflectance properties of real objects can only be achieved using random phase distributions in holography~\cite{goodman_statistical_optics_2nd,matsushima2020introduction,st1995phase}.
-The use of random phase distributions in coherent optics is analogous to microfacet models used in computer graphics~\cite{pharr2023physically}; the geometric structure of surfaces at the micro-scale is described by a specific phase distribution in a hologram.
-Neglecting to model these phase distributions results in an under-utilization of the inherent space--bandwidth product, or \'etendue, of an SLM, resulting in a small eyebox providing poor user experiences~\cite{kim2022accommodative,kim2024holographic} and unnatural defocus effects and small parallax, among other artifacts.
+However, GWS, as the name suggests, only works with Gaussian primitives, and assumes the phase distribution over the surfaces of the primitives to be near constant or \emph{smooth}, an assumption common in the CGH literature as it typically leads to high in-focus image quality (e.g.,~\cite{maimone2017holographic,shi2021towards}).
+This fundamentally restricts its ability to reproduce natural defocus, parallax, and view-dependent effects.
+These simplifications leave a crucial gap: the holographic rendering of random-phase distributions on arbitrary primitive surfaces remains unsolved, even though it is well known that natural reflectance properties of real objects in holography can only be achieved with random phase distributions~\cite{goodman_statistical_optics_2nd,matsushima2020introduction,st1995phase}.
+Neglecting these phase distributions results in an under-utilization of the inherent space--bandwidth product, or \'etendue, of an SLM, resulting in a small eyebox that leads to poor user experiences~\cite{kim2022accommodative,kim2024holographic}.

-Indeed, the discussion of smooth vs. random-phase holograms has been prevalent throughout the history of CGH \cite{lohmann1967binary}.
-The use of non-smooth phase distributions has been proposed by many works~\cite{pi2022review}, including those using polygon primitives \cite{matsushima2020introduction}.
-Typically, random-phase distributions lead to an increased amount of objectionable speckle, but this can be mitigated using time multiplexing~\cite{choi2022time} or other approaches.